giannella/SNAP_estimated_error_rates/README.md

 # SNAP Error Rates Visualizer

 Data viz and tables showing estimated change in error rates as a result of removing the variance threshold.
-Thanks to Ben Molin for the help designing this.
-Note: nearly all the code was written by Claude and Gemini.
+Thanks to Ben Molin for the help designing this and building the visualization.
+Apart from that and the R script, much of the other code was written by Claude and Gemini.

 ## Sources